-- For children aged 3–6, both oils can be diffused (1–2 drops), and used topically at up to 0.5% (peppermint) and up to 1.0% (eucalyptus).
-Dilution of 1% is 6 drops in 1 ounce of carrier oil.
+- For children aged 3–6 years, both oils can be diffused (1–2 drops) and used topically at up to 0.5% (peppermint) and up to 1.0% (eucalyptus – both globulus and radiata can be used) dilutions.
+A dilution of 1% is 6 drops in 1 ounce of carrier oil.

 Breathe Easy Respiratory Salve + Kid-Safe Version

 - 2-ounce glass jar

 Breathe Easy Respiratory Essential Oil Blend (adult only)

 Kid-Safe Respiratory Essential Oil Blend (ages 3 and above)